SparkPost/pizza-bot/README.md

 * Add `bokit.interactive_replies: true`: This setting will let us use Slack message buttons in our app.
 * Add `bokit.json_file_store: './db/'`: Botkit will store some things behind the scenes, this sets up a small JSON file store.
 Don't worry too much about what goes into it, we won't be using it that much for this project.

+### Visit Your Activation URL

+Paste the activation URL Avi and Cole gave you into your browser.
+This will start Slack's "invite flow" that will add your app to our shared Slack team.
+You will notice some logs in your terminal about a team being added.
+Congratulations!
+You now have a working Slack app!

 ## Resources

 * [Botkit docs and source](https://github.com/howdyai/botkit)